wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/yahweh.md

 ### Yahweh, the Eternal

-In the first book _The Book Which Tells The Truth_, Raël gets to ask Yahweh a few questions about him and the Elohim in general:
+In the first book [The Book Which Tells The Truth]({{< relref "resources/the-book-which-tells-the-truth/index.md" >}}), Raël gets to ask Yahweh a few questions about him and the Elohim in general:

 > 'How old are the oldest ones?'
 >